oluwavik3/My-DSA-Final-Project/README.md

 # My-DSA-Final-Project Case Study 1
+## Project Topic
 Amazon Product Review Analysis
+## Outline
+1. Tasks
+2. Action Taken
+3. Tools Use
+## Tasks
-## We were given a table called Amazon Product Review Analysis and was ask to use PIVOT table to get the following..
+We were given a table called Amazon Product Review Analysis and was ask to use PIVOT table to get the following..
 1. Average discount percentage by category
 2. Number of products that are listed under each category
 3. The total number of reviews per category